nomad-cli/houston/README.md

 Another caveat is that Houston doesn't manage device tokens for you.
 Infrastructures can vary dramatically for these kinds of things, so being agnostic and not forcing any conventions here is more a feature than a bug, perhaps.
 Treat it the same way as you would an e-mail address, associating one or many for each user account.

-_That said, a simple web service adapter, similar to [Rack::CoreData](https://github.com/mattt/rack-core-data) may be in the cards._
+_That said, a simple web service adapter, similar to [Rack::CoreData](https://github.com/mattt/rack-core-data) is in the cards._

 ## Installation